15 Radiologic Technologist Resume Examples & Guide for 2025

 What recruiters want to see on your resume:

-• Certifications and licenses, such as American Registry of Radiologic Technologists (ARRT) certification and applicable state licensure.
+• Certifications and licenses, such as American Registry of radiologic technologists (ARRT) certification and applicable state licensure.

 • Technical proficiency in operating imaging equipment like X-ray, CT, MRI, and understanding of radiation safety protocols.